webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

 ---
-title: Developing Native Apps
+title: Developing Built-in Native Apps
-date: 2018-11-14
+date: 2020-01-13
-weight: 10
+weight: 20
 toc: true
 ---

-To create a native app, you must write the source code and prepare the required configuration files.
+To create a built-in native app, you must write the source code and prepare the required configuration files.

-For easier understanding, the process to create a native app is explained using the example of an app named **`com.example.app.nativeqt`** that has the following features:
+For easier understanding, the process to create a built-in native app is explained using the example of an app named **`com.example.app.nativeqt`** that has the following features:

 - Displays a "Hello, Native Qt Application!!" message on screen.
 - Calls **`com.webos.service.applicationmanager/registerApp`** method.